huicho510/Read-me-generator/assets/README.md

-# Cooking App
+# Cooking app

 ## Description

- Its an app that lets cook
+ An app that teaches you how to cook

 ## Table of Contents

+ * usage
+ *
+ *
- * Intro
+ *

 ## Usage Instructions

-  You choose a meal and we teach you how to cook it
+  You type in a meal and the app shows you how to cook it

 ## License
  * MIT